SotirisAsp/Thesis/SOLD2/README.md

 ### How to use it

-We provide a [notebook](notebooks/match_lines.ipynb) showing how to use the trained model of SOLD².
-Additionally, you can use the model to export line features (segments and descriptor maps) as follows:
+You can use the model to export line features as follows:
 ```bash
 python -m sold2.export_line_features --img_list <list to a txt file containing the path to all the images> --output_folder <path to the output folder> --checkpoint_path <path to your best checkpoint,>
 ```